 - stevia extract to taste

-- I didn't have raw almond butter, but I did have ¾ cups of Honeyville almond flour.
-I measured this into my food processor, and let it run for several minutes until it was clumping.
+- I didn't have raw almond butter, but I did have ¾ cups of Honeyville almond flour (or 1 cup whole almonds).
+Measure into a food processor or blender, and let it run for several minutes until it gets clumpy.

 - Add butter, xylitol granules, salt, and vanilla and pulse to combine.
 It should be fluffy & creamy.